pyroteus/pyroteus/docs/source/maths/3-metric-based.rst

 The concept of angle also carries over, amongst other things.

-Metric fields should be defined in Firedrake using :class:`Function`\s from instances of a Lagrange :class:`TensorFunctionSpace` of degree 1, i.e. a tensor space that is piecewise linear and continuous.
+Metric fields should be defined in Firedrake using :class:`firedrake.function.Function`\s from instances of a Lagrange :func:`firedrake.functionspace.TensorFunctionSpace` of degree 1, i.e. a tensor space that is piecewise linear and continuous.
 The following example code snippet defines a uniform metric and checks that it is SPD:

 .. code-block:: python